Twenty activists dressed as bankers stage an occupation at the Department for Work and Pensions on Monday 9 March

 Just before 11am, around twenty activists dressed as bankers took over the lobby of the Department for Work and Pensions‘ Adelphi House.
 The aim was to protest that the Welfare Reform Bill was designed by bankers, penalises the poor, and abolishes income support for single parents and incapacity benefit.

-The occupation took place to launch a week of action against the Welfare ‘Abolition’ Bill, whose Green Paper was drafted by staff at Adelphi House and which will have its third reading on 17 March.
-The Bill includes proposals to:
+The occupation took place to launch a week of action against the Welfare ‘Abolition’ Bill, whose Green Paper was drafted by staff at Adelphi House and which will have its Third Reading on 17 March.

 Alice Robson, an activist with Feminist Fightback and London Coalition Against Poverty, said: